ehsanmqn/handwritten-digit-recognition/README.md

 # Handwritten digit recognition with Keras, SVM, and OpenCV
 With MNIST data set, machine learning was used to read single handwritten digits.
-Now we are able to extend that to reading multiple digits as shown below.
+Now we can extend that to reading multiple digits, as shown below.
 The underlying neural network does digit classification.
-We used OpenCV contours to detect numbers in picture.
-This can be quite useful in a variety of ML applications like reading labels in the store, license plates, advertisements etc. But if you are looking for more reliable techniques you should use SSD, YOLO and etc.
+We used OpenCV contours to detect numbers in the picture.
+This can be quite useful in various ML applications like reading labels in the store, license plates, advertisements, etc. But if you are looking for more reliable techniques, you should use SSD, YOLO, etc.

 ![image](result.jpg)

 ## Project structure
-I used two separate model for digit recognition: DNN using Keras, and SVM using Sklearn.
-The DNN is done using a CNN with convolution, maxpool and FC layers that classify each detected region into 10 different digits.
+Separate models prepared for digit recognition: DNN using Keras and SVM using Sklearn.
+The DNN is done using a CNN with convolution, maxpool, and FC layers that classify each detected region into ten different digits.
 The classifier showed 95% accuracy on the test set.
-Multi-class linear SVM is using HOG features and got 92% accuracy on the test set.
-We tested the repo on a variety of examples and found that they works quite well.
+Multi-class linear SVM uses HOG features and got 92% accuracy on the test set.
+We tested the repo on various examples and found that they work pretty well.

-Here, we will implement the following steps.
-Each step performed in a separate python file that is mentionad after each step colorized with red.
-Following steps describe code step by step.
+Here, we will implement the following steps—each step performed in a separate python file that is mentioned after each step colorized with red.
+The next steps describe code step by step.

 ## Install required packages
-Using pip you can install required packages for this project easily.
-Go to project directory and run following command:
+Using pip you can install the required packages for this project easily.
+Go to the project directory and run the following command:
 ```
 pip install -r requirements.txt
 ```